 Chalk is pretty much one of the most essential items when you’re climbing unless your hands don’t sweat very much.
 Personally, I don’t know any climber that doesn’t use it once they’re at least 20 minutes into their session.
 It’s also a very affordable product for most people, however I see climbers all the time buying chalk at my local gym without really know why they’ve gone for that brand other than “it’s the cheapest”.
-So, as this is an essential item and it won’t break your bank balance even if you were to go for a slightly most expensive brand, I would suggest that you buy the best chalk to make your climbing experience as good as possible.
+So, as this is an essential item and it won’t break your bank balance even if you were to go for a slightly more expensive brand, I would suggest that you buy the best value for your money climbing chalk to make your climbing experience as good as possible.

 So, what makes good climbing chalk?
 First off it depends on whether you’d rather use a liquid chalk or normal chalk powder.
 Now, liquid chalk usually contains alcohol which dries out your hands in the long run a lot more than the drying agents used in normal chalk powder.
 However, liquid chalk might be what you prefer especially if you’re going deep water soloing.